The Station nightclub fire: Aftermath and casualties

-Of the 462 people in the building for the concert, 100 were killed, 230 were injured, and 132 escaped uninjured.
-Ninety-six individuals died at the scene, and four more died in the hospital in the following weeks.
+Of the 462 people in the building for the concert, 100 (approximately 21.5%) were killed, 230 (approximately 50%) were injured, and 132 (approximately 28.5%) escaped uninjured.
 Among those who died in the fire were Great White guitarist Ty Longley and the show's master of ceremonies WHJY DJ Mike "Dr Metal" Gonsalves.
+A total of 96 individuals died at the scene, and four more died in the hospital in the following days and weeks.
+The 100th and final person to die from fire-related injuries was 33-year old Pam Gruttadauria, of Johnston, Rhode Island on May 4, 2003.
 Four employees of The Station were killed in the fire.
 In April 2003, the Derderians were fined $1.07 million for failing to carry workers' compensation insurance for their employees.
+In an attempt to avoid the fine, the Derderians filed for bankruptcy in September 2005, and subsequently filed an appeal.
 The fine was not resolved until 2013, ten years after the fire, when a judge upheld it.

 Providence Phoenix columnist Ian Donnis wrote of the effect that the fire had on the close-knit Rhode Island community, "The loss of so much life would represent a tragedy anywhere, but it struck especially hard in Rhode Island, the nation's smallest state, where no place is more than an hour away by car..."
 Many of the survivors of the fire developed post-traumatic stress disorder after the event.